 Using the AssessmentI started interviewing the leadership of various companies that have an affinity to Agile.
 The first feedback has been, “this provokes interesting discussions!” and “let's give this to our customers and see what they think!).
 As I get more data, I will share in this forum.

-I have created a one page questionnaire which you can use to conduct this assessment.
-You can download it both in source from (LibreOffice) and as a PDF.
-I call it release candidate one, because it is a work in progress.
+I have created a one-page questionnaire ("Peter's 5 Question Assessment") which you can use to conduct this assessment.
+I call it release candidate two, because it is a work in progress.
 Feel free to try it out, and please send me suggestions, improvements, and data!